Shop

 R294.00

-Grapes are hand-picked from a parcel of low-yielding dryland bush vines and chilled before being sorted and destemmed.
-The grape juice and skins are cold macerated at temperatures between 5 – 8°C for up to 4 days.
-Fermentation takes place in open top fermentation vessels and the rising cap is punched down every 4 – 6 hours.
-Malolactic fermentation takes places in 300L barrels in which the wine will also undergo its maturation process.
+Grapes were hand-picked from a parcel of low-yielding dryland bush vines and chilled before being sorted and de-stemmed.
+The grape juice and skins were cold macerated at temperatures between 5-8°C for up to 4 days.
+Fermentation took place in open top fermentation vessels and the rising cap was punched down every 4-6 hours.
+Malolactic fermentation occurred in barrel.
+Matured in 300L French oak barrels (10% new) for a total period of 11 months.
+The average age of the older barrels is 5 years.

 In Dutch, the name means “solitude”, and is a reference to the property’s isolation from Cape Town when the farm was named in 1693 – a time when a journey of 60km required a good horse if the rider wanted to arrive within a day.